-The selection committee will begin reviewing applications on February 22, 2021 and will continue until the position is filled; full consideration is assured for applications received by Friday, February 19, 2021.
-Subject to budgetary approval, this position will commence on July 1, 2021.
+The selection committee will begin reviewing applications on March 1, 2021 and will continue until the position is filled; full consideration is assured for applications received by February 26, 2021.
+Subject to budgetary approval, this position will commence July 1, 2021.
 Salary levels will be commensurate with qualifications and experience.

 Applicants are requested to submit a complete application that will include (all documents in PDF):

 - a cover letter

 - a current curriculum vitae including a comprehensive list of research contributions (publications and other research outputs)

 - a research statement describing past achievements and future plans

 - a teaching statement and evidence of teaching effectiveness, including teaching evaluations, if available

 - a statement describing your experience working with a diverse student body, as well as your past, present, and/or future contributions to creating/advancing a culture of equity and inclusion on campus or within your discipline